TecnoSasso/LogicNetworkSimulator/README.md

 ## Requirements

-To run the Logic Network Simulator, you only need a modern web browser.
+To run the Logic Network Simulator, you only need a browser.
 No additional software or plugins are required.

 ## Installation